 As much as we suggest against leaving your funds on cryptocurrency exchanges, sometimes withdrawing your funds to your own wallet is really not an option especially if you’re an active trader.
-There’s literally nothing we could do to prevent hackers from attempting to hack exchanges as it’s the exchange’s developer’s responsibility to protect their funds in the first place.
+There’s nothing we could do to prevent hackers from attempting to hack exchanges as it’s the exchange’s developer’s responsibility to protect their funds in the first place.
 The best we could do is to make sure our exchange accounts are as secure as possible to prevent our funds from getting stolen.
 Here are 7 ways on how to secure your cryptocurrency exchange accounts.

 1. Use a Secure Password

 Exchange accounts are a very hot target for hackers as they could steal your funds and successfully get away with it without any trace of their identity.
 If you’re still using short passwords without numbers and symbols([email protected]#$%^&*) in 2018, then your accounts are at risk, especially your accounts on cryptocurrency exchanges.
 Why?
 Hackers use certain software to “brute force” their way into your account.
 Basically, they test out every single possible character combination to hopefully guess your account’s password at some point.

 How do you combat this?
 Use a long and complex password.
 Some examples:

 NOTE: Make sure that your master password is also difficult enough to crack.
 Using a password manager is worse if you’re using an insecure master password

 Using passwords as complex as these, while changing your passwords at least a few times a year would make it extremely hard for the hackers to crack your password through a brute-force attack.

 2. Don’t Use the Same Passwords on Multiple Accounts

 This doesn’t apply only to exchange accounts, but to all your accounts in general.
 If a hacker gets access to any one of your accounts, regardless if it’s an exchange or a social media account or anything, then chances are that they’re going to attempt to log in on multiple exchanges using your account’s login credentials.